cdsittampalam/documentation/docs/Creating Transactions.md

 You are also notified when a transfer transaction is complete through an email.

-1.Start your action from the Ledger view by clicking:
+1. Start your action from the Ledger view by clicking:

 ![ledger](/doc-images/ledger.png)